bnediction/reprogramming-with-bonesis/paper.md

 4. Source-marker reprogramming of attractors (*P4*).

 In each case, we briefly study the complexity of the associated decision problem (existence of a perturbation given the desired reprogramming property), and give the Python and command line recipe to identify the perturbations with *BoNesis*.
-The follow table summarizes the results, with the complexity in the locally-monotone case and command line usage:
+The following table summarizes the results, with the complexity in the locally-monotone case and command line usage:

 | Problem | Complexity | Command line |
 |:---:|:---|:---|